 One item they had to sample was a peach honey jam.
 I really enjoyed it, so I decided that’s the type of jam I wanted to make.

-The best part about this no pectin peach jam is it only makes one jar.
+The best part about this small batch peach jam is it only makes one jar.
 That’s it.
-Enough to last you all week for breakfast or to use in a recipe calling for jam as an ingredient.

 What is pectin?

-As you read more and more about how to make jam, you’ll come across an ingredient called pectin.
+As you read more about how to make jam, you’ll come across an ingredient called pectin.
 Pectin is a thickening agent often used in jams and jellies so they set up properly after cooling.

 You can often buy pectin in the canning section of a store, but it’s mostly only used when making jam.